 - Less mortalities

-- HIV counselling and testing is done in the community
+- Regular HIV counselling and testing is done in rural communities

 - Reliable Primary Health care in a remote rural area